sandeep40/googleMap/README.md

       - buttonStyle - ButtonStyle - Sets the initial date before the widget to displayed when
       - iconColor - Color - Sets the min date range of the calendar.
       - iconPosition - TextStyle -  Sets the max date range of the calendar.
-      - iconSize - TextStyle - Function to handle Onch-
+      - iconSize - TextStyle - Function to handle Onch.
       - icondata - IconData - Set the icon based provided icon data.
       - onPressed - Function - Function to call events on pressed event of the button.
-      - text - String - Text to be display as label of the button
+      - text - String - Text to be display as label of the button.
       - textStyle - TextStyle - TextStyle for the label text.
       - buttonType - GtButtonType - Identifier to set the required typr of button.
       - value - dynamic - To set the value for radio button.